jordan4ibanez/moongl_test/README.md

 This is built utilzing [Moonlibs](https://github.com/stetre/moonlibs) https://github.com/stetre/moonlibs.
 Moonlibs is an awesome natively compiled api for C libraries using Lua to run the entire engine's logic.

 Probably only going to run on Linux.
 Might pop up a Windows 10/11 script to install [Moonlibs](https://github.com/stetre/moonlibs) automatically.
+I don't have a Mac so that one is up in the air.

 ---